Microflow-IO/microflow-nano/docs/Nano_FAQ.md

 - **Resource security:** The extremely low resource overhead and upper limit control algorithm are sufficient to ensure that Nano does not compete with other programs for computing resources, which is the most important design for Nano's resource security.
 Please refer to "Nano's Processing Performance Reference Metrics" for details;
 - **Program security:** Nano is a standalone program, which significantly reduces security risks from the perspective of software supply chain and dependency environment.
 Additionally, we also provide an open-source version for medium to large-scale users, alleviating concerns about code risks;
 - **Data Security:** Nano offers a data encryption feature using its proprietary algorithm, which users can opt to enable.
 In this scenario, the receiving end should utilize Logstash, as we have developed a Logstash plugin specifically for decryption purposes.

-## Is Nano an eBPF program?

-The current commercial version of Nano is not an eBPF program.

-Actually, our Nano eBPF version has been tested for over a year, but considering risks such as agility, compatibility, and security in large-scale deployment, we have not yet considered releasing it.

-Additionally, in the context of Nano usage, we compared the commercial version with the eBPF version and found no significant optimization in processing performance and resource utilization in the eBPF version.